MoDeNa-EUProject/MoDeNa/applications/PUfoam/Models/FoamConstruction/README.md

 All files must be in one directory.

 ## Inputs
-The code is controlled by the `input.json` file.
-Default input can be found in `example_inputs` directory.
+The code is controlled by the `input.json` file, which must be located in the root of `FoamConstruction` folder.
+Default input file can be found in `example_inputs` directory.
 Following inputs can be adjusted:
 - `MU` - mean of cell size distribution
 - `SIGMA` - standard deviation of cell size distribution